Displaced children in Al-Malka camp. Photo: Khalid Al-Banna/NRC

 • disseminating information both to the camp population and to other stakeholders

-• participating in strategic planning with relevant stakeholders around issues of contingency planning, environment, exit strategy
+• participating in strategic planning with relevant stakeholders around issues of contingency planning, environment, and exit strategy

 • advocating on behalf of/with the camp community to external stakeholders